Mbed-TLS/mbedtls/docs/architecture/psa-migration/transition-guards.md

 required, `build_info.h` or `common.h` is enough.

-**Pure TLS 1.3 domain:** it is not easy to know which uses of hashes fall in this domain as opposed to the `USE_PSA` domain which looking at the code.
+**Pure TLS 1.3 domain:** it is not easy to know which uses of hashes fall in this domain as opposed to the `USE_PSA` domain whithout looking at the code.
 Fortunately, `MD_CAN` and `PSA_WANT` macros can be used interchangeably, as per the note above.

 HMAC
 ----